UCI-GDIM31/w0-setup-check-in-JoeyAdv/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+A document that describes the concept of the game, such as story, characters, setting, and mechanics.
 2. Scope management
+Defining how large a project is and how long it will take and managing resources so that there are no unclear objectives and deadlines are not pushed back.
 3. Iteration
+The improvement of a task or project by continuously working on it again and again.
 4. Object-Oriented programming
+N/A
 5. Model-View-Controller architecture
+N/A
 ## Complete!

 You've completed your first homework assignment!
 Commit this file and push it to GitHub.
 You should be able to see that it's been submitted properly on the Github Classroom page or on your assignment repository.